-- Add the andouille sausage, okra, and Worcestershire, season well with Tabasco, salt, and pepper, and simmer for another 45 minutes.
+- Add the andouille sausage, okra (if using), and Worcestershire, season well with Tabasco, salt, and pepper, and simmer for another 45 minutes.
 At this point, pull out the bones and any chicken skin from the gumbo using metal tongs.
 They will slide out of the chicken easily.
 It is fine to serve the gumbo with bones but easier for your guests if you remove all of the bones you can.
-Skim the gumbo before serving with the white rice.
+Skim the gumbo for fat before serving.

-- Top with finely chopped green onion and, if you can find it, filé powder which is ground sassafras leaves.
+- To serve, ladle a small-ish bowl nearly full of gumbo and then add about an ice scoop of rice on top.
+Top with finely chopped green onion and, if you can find it, filé powder which is ground sassafras leaves.

 - This recipe calls for two different types of sausage -- Andouille and smoked.
 You can just use one kind if you'd like but just double up on it.

 - Also this is a great demonstration of how to quarter a chicken. http://www.marthastewart.com/1064398/quartering-chicken-how